Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Factorio: Smart Fluid Mod
 =========================

-Tested to work with Factorio v0.10.12
+Tested to work with Factorio v0.11.1 (No longer compatible with v0.10.12, though if you ask nicely, I can make a branch)

 Mod for factorio that adds two items, both usable as elements of the circuit network:
 + A sensor for the contents of a pipe.
 + A pump that works on a wire condition.

 For the impatient though, because official factorio development will likely eventually include exactly the contents of this mod (although significantly less hack-y)